Suggestion: Watch the 20 minutes video tutorial before reading this article

-It turned out that they were indeed specialized in making low end apparel, and pretty good at it too!
+It turned out that they were indeed specialized in making low-cost apparel for discount markets, and good at it too.

 Before you get started, you need to get your fabric specifications in order.
-Never assume that a Chinese clothing and textiles manufacturer is specialized in making items matching your quality requirements, regardless of their technical qualifications.
+Never assume that a Chinese clothing and textiles manufacturer is specialized in making items matching your quality requirements.

-One strategy that we have applied more in recent years, is to source two sets of suppliers:
+One strategy that we have applied more often in recent years is to source two sets of suppliers:

-Relying on the apparel manufacturer when it comes to selecting fabrics and other materials is very time consuming, especially given that fabrics have to be felt.
+Relying on the apparel manufacturer when it comes to selecting fabrics and other materials can be very time-consuming.

 A better option, if you have specific fabric requirements, is to identify a fabric supplier and order samples directly from them.
 The fabrics supplier will then ship the materials to the apparel manufacturer in time for production.